- January 8, 2026

 What is a Blockchain Protocol?

-A blockchain protocol is the set of rules that defines how a blockchain operates; how data is added, how participants interact, how security is maintained, and how the network reaches agreement.
+What is a Blockchain?Think of blockchain as a public notebook that everyone owns a copy of.
+Whatever gets written in it is permanent and visible to all.Keep learning protocol is the set of rules that defines how a blockchain operates; how data is added, how participants interact, how security is maintained, and how the network reaches agreement.
 If a blockchain is a city, the protocol is its constitution, traffic system, zoning laws, emergency procedures, and communication rules all wrapped into one.

 Every blockchain; Bitcoin, Ethereum, Solana, and others, runs on its own protocol.
 These protocols dictate the behavior of thousands of distributed computers so they act as a coordinated system without any central authority.